shahid0124/Cars_Guide_API_based_exercise/readme.md

 ** Run Composer update.

-** Update the .env with your database connectivity.

 ** Check for the .env file as its not part of commit .. create one and copy contents of .env.example..
 Also create or update backend database
 **

+** Update the .env with your database connectivity and database name.
+I used CarsGuide (I included my setting in .env.example)

 ** secure the site if using valet with valet secure command .. if it throws php linking error update the version of php by issuing command brew install php